lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 The quality that the program will attempt to download, for example "1080p60".
 If not found, the highest quality stream will be downloaded.

 **-b / --beginning**
-Time in seconds to trim beginning.
-For example if I had a 10 second stream but only wanted the last 7 seconds of it I would use `-b 3` to skip the first 3 seconds.
+Time to trim beginning.
+See [Time durations](#time-durations) for a more detailed explanation.

 **-e / --ending**
-Time in seconds to trim ending.
-For example if I had a 10 second stream but only wanted the first 4 seconds of it I would use `-e 4` to end on the 4th second.

-Extra example, if I wanted only seconds 3-6 in a 10 second stream I would do `-b 3 -e 6`
+Time to trim ending.
+See [Time durations](#time-durations) for a more detailed explanation.

 **-t / --threads**
 (Default: `4`) Number of download threads.